Skip to main content

 Overview

-The HaloPSA integration is a three-part setup that runs in parallel between the HaloPSA admin UI and the Rallied dashboard.
+The HaloPSA integration is a three-part setup that runs in parallel between the HaloPSA admin UI and Rallied.
 Keep both tabs open while you work through it.

 1. In HaloPSA — create a dedicated API agent, register an Application against that agent, and copy the Client ID + Client Secret.